William-Moreno/About-Me/README.md

 - For what it does, the JavaScript code in particular looks like a behemoth.
 It is bloated by commented out console.logs that are essentially the same length as my alerts.
 I should look to truncate or abbreviate the console.logs to increase readability.
 - I am sure that if given enough time, I would find ways to DRY out the code, but the combination of time-pressure and the multiple custom reponses to a variety of questions presents a definite obstacle to this.
 If I can find time, I will attempt to overcome it.
 - I need to work on how I organize my CSS selectors within the styles.css file to make it easier to find elements I have previously selected.

+#### Lab: 04

+- The various questions have been wrapped in functions.
+However, I would like to implement some arrays for question responses to help reduce the overall amount of code.
+- Wondwosen Tsige assisted me with the creation of functions and function calls within the JavaScript.
+- This was also a good opportunity for both of us to learn about forking and pull requests.